codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-ios.md

 5. Give the file a name such as "IOS_DISTRIBUTION".
 6. Choose a location to save to and click on "Save" to save it to your machine.
 7. On the next prompt for the password to protect the export file, leave the password empty and click OK.

+To get the private key from the distribution certificate:
-8. Open Terminal and change to the directory where you saved the IOS_DISTRIBUTION.p12
+1. Open Terminal and change to the directory where you saved the IOS_DISTRIBUTION.p12
-9. Use the following `openssl` command to export the private key:
+2. Use the following `openssl` command to export the private key:

 ```
 openssl pkcs12 -in IOS_DISTRIBUTION.p12 -nodes -nocerts | openssl rsa -out ios_distribution_private_key
 ```

-8. When prompted for the import password, just press enter.
+3. When prompted for the import password, just press enter.
 The private key will be written to a file called **ios_distribution_private_key** in the directory where you ran the command.
-8. Open the file ios_distribution_private_key with a text editor.
+4. Open the file ios_distribution_private_key with a text editor.
-9. Copy the **entire contents** of the file, including the `-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----` tags.
+5. Copy the **entire contents** of the file, including the `-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----` tags.
-10. Paste the key into the value field of the `CERTIFICATE_PRIVATE_KEY` environment variable and mark it as **Secure** so the value is encrypted.
+6. Paste the key into the value field of the `CERTIFICATE_PRIVATE_KEY` environment variable.
+7. Mark it as **Secure** so the value is encrypted.

 {{<notebox>}}
 Tip: Store all the App Store Connect variables in the same group so they can be imported to a codemagic.yaml workflow at once.